fjpolo/SR-1_SoC/README.md

 This SoC was synthesised onto a [Sipeed Tang Nano 9k](https://wiki.sipeed.com/hardware/en/tang/Tang-Nano-9K/Nano-9K.html).
 I put it onto a breadboard to connect all the IO, as seen below.
 <img src="Images/physical_circuit.jpg" alt="Physical circuit on a breadboard">

-## License
-This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)**.
-See the [LICENSE](LICENSE) file for more details, especially regarding media, as this is not covered under the above license.

 ## CPU Block Diagram
 For more info see the docs (Not made yet):